freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/self-describing-numbers.english.md

 ## Description
 <section id='description'>
-There are several so-called "self describing" or <a href="https://en.wikipedia.org/wiki/Self-descriptive_number">"self-descriptive"</a> integers. <br />
+There are several so-called "self describing" or <a target="_blank" href="https://en.wikipedia.org/wiki/Self-descriptive_number">"self-descriptive"</a> integers.

-An integer is said to be "self-describing" if it has the property that, when digit positions are labeled 0 to N-1, the digit in each postion is eqal to the number of times that that digit appears in the number. <br />
+An integer is said to be "self-describing" if it has the property that, when digit positions are labeled 0 to N-1, the digit in each position is equal to the number of times that digit appears in the number.

-For example, <b>2020</b> is a four-digit self describing number: <br />
+For example, <b>2020</b> is a four-digit self describing number:
 <ul>
     <li> position 0 has value 2 and there are two 0s in the number; </li>
     <li> position 1 has value 0 and there are no 1s in the number; </li>